 Tea ball

-Tea strainers and tea balls are two types of infusers.
-They allow you to steep your tea and are used in the same way, namely filling them with your tea leaves and immersing them in your teapot or cup.
+Tea filters and tea balls are two types of infusers.
+They allow you to steep your tea and are used in the same way — simply fill them with your tea leaves and place them in your teapot or cup.

-Regarding the tea ball, you have choices, there are: stainless steel tea balls, silicone ones, and stainless steel with silicone.
-There are also several shapes of tea balls and various dimensions that you can choose based on your habits and desired flavor.
+When it comes to tea balls, you have plenty of choice: there are stainless steel tea balls, silicone tea balls, and stainless steel and silicone tea balls.
+There are also several shapes and sizes of tea balls to choose from depending on your habits and the flavour you are looking for.

 The stainless steel tea ball

-It's the most well-known and widely used model among tea balls, it is robust, durable and affordable.
-It's a practical and simple accessory to use and very easy to clean as well.
+It is the most well-known and widely used model among tea balls — it is robust, durable and affordable.
+It is a practical and simple accessory to use, and very easy to clean as well.

-The stainless steel tea ball consists of two stainless steel hemispheres with small holes, as well as a clasp and chain that allows you to remove the ball from your cup without burning yourself once the tea has steeped.
-The ball opens into two hemispheres with a small lock to keep the tea leaves inside.
-The holes can be smaller or larger depending on the model.
+The stainless steel tea ball consists of two stainless steel half-spheres with small holes, along with a clasp and a small chain that allows you to remove the ball from your cup without burning yourself once the tea has steeped.
+The ball opens into two half-spheres with a small lock to keep the tea leaves inside.
+The holes can be more or less small depending on the model.

-For example, the spheres can have a strainer with closer-set holes, which prevents having residue at the bottom of your cup.
-This isn't very practical for large-leaf infusions or verbena herbal teas, as the leaves cannot fully soak in water to steep properly.
+For example, the spheres may feature a mesh with finer holes, which helps prevent residue at the bottom of your cup.
+This type is not very practical for large-leaf infusions or verbena herbal teas, as the leaves cannot fully absorb water to steep properly.

 Stainless steel and silicone tea ball

-This ball is composed of a stainless steel part, where the holes are more or less small to contain the tea leaves, and a long silicone stem to allow you to remove it from your cup without burning yourself.
-It is simple to fill and clean.
-There are very original and colorful models.
-It stays well at the bottom of the cup to allow the tea to steep properly.
+This ball is made up of a stainless steel part, where the holes are more or less small to contain the tea leaves, and a long silicone stem to allow you to remove it from your cup without burning yourself.
+It is easy to fill and clean.
+There are very original and colourful models available.
+It sits nicely at the bottom of the cup to allow the tea to steep properly.

-There are models made entirely of silicone, which helps extend the product's durability as silicone won't rust.
-The capacity of your ball may be limited, therefore not very practical for large-leaf teas.
+There are also fully silicone models, which help extend the product's durability, as silicone will not rust.
+The capacity of your ball may be limited, making it not very practical for large-leaf teas.

 The large stainless steel tea ball

-It is used exactly like the stainless steel ball, but it has a larger capacity of at least 7.5 cm in diameter.
-The infusion is more effective thanks to its diameter which allows all the leaves to soak in water and steep properly.
-Very practical for preparing a large quantity of tea, it is suitable for use in a teapot.
+It is used in exactly the same way as the stainless steel ball, but it has a larger capacity of at least 7.5 cm in diameter.
+Steeping is more effective thanks to its diameter, which allows all the leaves to fully absorb water and steep properly.
+Very practical for preparing a large quantity of tea, it is also suitable for use in a teapot.

-The tea ball can be a classic or more original accessory.
-Regarding the originality of stainless steel and silicone tea balls, you'll find many different models.
+A tea ball can be a classic or slightly more original accessory.
+When it comes to originality, stainless steel and silicone tea balls come in a wide variety of designs.

-To enjoy all the benefits of tea, choose one with a sufficient diameter so the tea leaves can soak well in water for maximum infusion.
-If the ball's diameter is too small, the tea leaves won't be able to open properly for good steeping.
+To make the most of all the benefits of tea, choose one with a large enough diameter so that the tea leaves can fully absorb water for maximum infusion.
+If the diameter of the ball is too small, the tea leaves will not be able to open up properly to steep well.

-Also pay attention to the size of the holes, as some being too large could leave residue at the bottom of your cup.
-It remains an easy-to-carry accessory, ideal for individual preparations but not only, with the large tea ball that you can use in a teapot.
+Also pay attention to the size of the holes, as some that are too large may leave residue at the bottom of your cup.
+It remains an easy-to-carry accessory, ideal for individual preparations — and not just that, with the large tea ball you can also use it in a teapot.

 These other topics may interest you: